CodeMaxx/TL-Portal/README.md

 # TL-Portal
-Portal for issuing stuff from Tinkerer's Lab
+Django Webapp for issuing equipments from Tinkerer's Lab and keeping track of entrants